About The Civic Circle

 BOARD OF DIRECTORS

 Eliza Newlin Carney is a longtime Washington writer, editor and columnist specializing in democracy issues.
 She is a columnist and former senior editor for The American Prospect, and previously held senior positions at CQ Roll Call and National Journal.
 The Civic Circle grows out of Carney's passion for democracy, and for cultural and civic life in Silver Spring, where she has lived for more than two decades.
 She is the Civic Circle's Founder and President.

 Matt Brown is Director of Exchange and Training at World Learning, a nonprofit that provides international education through exchange, training and study abroad programs.
 He has 22 years of nonprofit leadership experience advancing community development, youth empowerment and economic growth in Eastern Europe, the Middle East and elsewhere.
 He has also taught English as a Second Language and musical theater at the high school level, and is a former Peace Corps volunteer.

-Manuela Ekowo is a media associate with ReThink Media, a nonprofit that does strategic communications for organizations working to strengthen American security, rights and democracy.
-Her previous posts include policy analyst at New America, where she focused on the use of technology to improve student academic achievement.
+Manuela Ekowo is policy manager at The Impact Project, a nonprofit that advances progressive economic and democracy policies in 10 states.
+Her previous posts include media associate at ReThink Media, where she provided strategic communications for organizations working to strengthen our democracy, and policy analyst at New America, where she focused on the use of technology to improve student academic achievement.
 She is The Civic Circle's Secretary.